Installing Debian packages

 qbee.io offers a simple way to install Debian packages.
 This is located in Configuration.
 Go to "Software->Software Management".
 When using this qbee will both handle the process of getting the packages to the remote target and to install them.
 There are two different ways of installing packages:

 The first way is to just specify the debian service name in the "Software package" box.
-In order to install Node-Red it is possible to specify "nodered".
+In order to install Node-Red to an edge device it is possible to specify "nodered".

 Only specifying a debian package name will fetch the package from the repository that is defined on the remote device.
 Then it is installed and started.
 This only works if the repository contains the correct package.